 Submitting an electronic declaration

 Under the Community Transit Procedure, you submit an electronic declaration via the NCTS system.
 For this you need to register.
-You can apply by submitting the form Electronic Messaging Registration Application (only available in Dutch).
+You can apply by submitting the Application form Electronic Messaging Registration.

 You must submit the declaration before sending the goods.
 In the declaration you must specify, among other things, an Office of Departure and an Office of Destination.
 The customs offices that are connected to NCTS can be found in the European Commission's List of Customs Offices.
 In a number of cases, you must also enter the so-called security data in the declaration.